 IFE will prepare the necessary demographic data for the implementations.
 Azavea staff will use data prepared by IFE to load the data into the DistrictBuilder software.
 The following data sets will be provided by IFE and loaded by Azavea:

+Electoral section boundary data

 Municipal boundary data

-Section boundary data

 State boundary data